PAD sufferers could be at risk of increased blood pressure due to low antioxidant levels.

 PAD affects an estimated ten million people in the US alone and can increase the chance of death from a cardiovascular event, with symptoms ranging from leg pain through reduced blood flow to an increase in blood pressure.

-While the causes of the disease are unknown, researchers from the Penn State Hershey Heart and Vascular Institute have reported that boosting antioxidant levels could prove an effective way of reducing adverse effects of PAD.
+While the causes of the disease are unknown, researchers from the Penn State Hershey Heart and Vascular Institute have reported that boosting antioxidant levels could prove an effective way of reducing adverse affects of PAD.

 Matthew Muller, lead author of the study and postdoctoral fellow in Larry Sinoway's laboratory at Penn State College of Medicine, explained that past studies have shown "having low antioxidant levels and increased reactive oxygen species - chemical products that bind to body cells and cause damage - is related to more severe PAD".